nfriend/website-3.0/_drafts/2018-11-16-pdf-gotchas-with-headless-chrome.md

 });
 ```

-Without this, the content will be rendered on top of your header and footer, leaving you wondering why your header and footer template aren't showing up.
+Without these margins, the content will be rendered on top of your header and footer, leaving you wondering why your header and footer template aren't showing up.

 ## Page breaks can be a pain